PlusAuth/plusauth-node-starter/README.md

 First we need to configure the server.
 Rename `.env.example` file as just`.env`.

-Then configure the `.env` file using your Client Id, Client Secret and your Plusauth tenant name.
+Then configure the `.env` file using your Client ID, Client Secret and your Plusauth tenant id.

-Finally install deps & start the server:
+Finally start the server:
-        npm install

         npm start